The Mayo Clinic is saying that using Niacin for depression is basically a miracle cure.

 Niacin is vitamin B-3 and is a water soluble vitamin.

-- What separates niacin from other vitamins is that it naturally helps people to quickly get to sleep at night.
+- What separates niacin from other vitamins is that it naturally helps people to quickly get to sleep at night. [another option is to use mantras to help you sleep]

 - That’s huge because insomnia is a leading cause of depression.
 AND, depression is the leading cause of insomnia.